aryonoco/recipes-blog/src/content/blog/albaloo-polo.md

 ## Notes

 - It’s best to make the sour cherry syrup the night before and have it settle overnight.
-- Albaloo Polo is served with Persian Rice.
-Follow that recipe until step 7, before filling the pot with half cooked rice.
 - You can find sour cherries at your local Iranian/Turkish grocery, generally pitted and frozen.
 They can be used in this form without thawing.
 - This recipe uses boneless chicken breast and thigh, but Albaloo Polo can also be made with any meat, including minced beef formed into small meatballs.
 You can also skip the meat for a vegetarian dish.